InnovaTechno/HomeMarket/README.md

 **Required Must-have Stories**
 * user can create an account
-* user can see a list of markets
+* user can see all categories of items
 * user can browse products
-* user can select a market to see list of products and a detailed page to see all the informations about the selected market
+* user can select a market to see list a detailed page to see all the informations about the selected market
 * user can select a product to see details about it
 * user can add products to cart and then process a payment to buy it
+* user can see a list of markets
 * user can receive notifications with a confirmation code.

 **Optional Nice-to-have Stories**